LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 ## Bonus Mission

-Using the spacial files to create a map, create a viz to answer the following question:
+Using the spacial fields to create a map, create a viz to answer the following question:

-1. Within your region, how many children's programs were distributed by a state by county?
+1. For a specific state within your region, how many children's programs were there for each county?

-   1. Hint: Drag the State (`states.csv`) file into the central plane, and use the `Marks` card.
+   1. Hint: Drag the State (`states.csv`) field into the central plane, and use the `Marks` card.

       1. Be sure to filter.